MayroseLab/conda_tutorial/README.md

 conda activate <env name>
 ```
 in our example, `<env name>` would be `bio_data`.
 You should see `(bio_data)` added to the command prompt, which means it is activated.
 This means all installed packages are now available to you.
 You can always activate another env using `conda activate <other env name>`.
 Or you can deactivate an env with `conda deactivate`.
 __important note__: at any time, only one env can be active!
 This means that if env A has package X and env B has package Y, and you do: `conda activate A` and then `conda activate B`, only package Y is available, and package X is not. __However__, packages not related to conda are still available, which can sometimes be confusing.
 For example, if package X was previously installed on the machine, regardless of conda, it __will__ be available in env B, but maybe not the version you expect, so be careful!
+You can always list the packages included in the current conda env using `conda list`.

 ### Updating an environment
 If you want to change an env after creating it, simply modify the yaml file (add or remove any packages or versions, but __don't__ change the name), then run: `conda env update -f <env.yaml>`.
 Note that this can cause other packages to be updated as well, as conda will try to fetch their latest versions.